0exp/qonfig/README.md

   - External validation class with an importing api for better custom validations;
   - Setting value changement trace (in `anyway_config` manner);
   - Instantiation and reloading callbacks;
+  - Add supported formats for resolvers: for example, if you use vault resolver, you can't use json format;
+  - Refactor params passed to methods: use value objects instead;
+  - Refactor loaders: use base class for them;

 ## Build